datanav/docs/collecting_data.rst

 It is best practice to build a foundation of test data in the inbound pipe and then build on this as the needs for testing arises.
 This is a smoother option than to try to generate prefect test data at the very beginning.
 This set of data can consist of 10 objects, anonymize if required and make sure it contains the fields required for testing.
 E.g., if you are testing merging, you need the fields you are margining on (E.g., merging person from HR and ERP system, you need social security number in both datasets).

-To read more about test data and how it is set up in Sesam, please click :ref:`here <data-modelling-Inbound pipes>`
+To read more about test data and how it is set up in Sesam, please click :ref:`here <best-practice-inbound-pipes>`

 Monitoring
 ==========